 Install Windows 7 icons in Windows 10

-Step 1: The first step is to create a manual restore point so that you can easily revert to original system icons with ease.
+Step 1: The first step is to create a manual restore point so that you can quickly revert to original system icons with ease.

 Step 2: After creating the restore point or system image backup, visit this page to download the RAR file containing script and icons.